FREQUENLY ASKED QUESTIONS

 Q: Is it true I can enter a drawing if I turn in my completed survey?

 A: Yes!
 Complete your survey, turn it in at the registration counter, fill out a prize drawing slip with your name, address, and phone number, and you will be entered in the prize drawing!
-Four names will be drawn for a gift card and ten names will be drawn for a free workshop CD from the convention.
-One survey and one prize drawing slip entry per family, please.
+Four names will be drawn for a gift card and ten names will be drawn for a free workshop recording from the convention.
+One survey and entry per family, please.

 Q: How will I find out if I won?